scottsweb/wceu-2016-css/readme.md

 If your site is running on a local domain (e.g. `local.wp.dev`) then you can add this to line: 35 of `gulpfile.js`.
 Any CSS changes will then be automatically refreshed in your browser.

-CSS generated from this plugin (`css/styles.min.css`) needs to be manually copy and pasted into the `Appearance -> Edit CSS` screen on the live WordCamp site.
+~~CSS generated from this plugin (`css/styles.min.css`) needs to be manually copy and pasted into the `Appearance -> Edit CSS` screen on the live WordCamp site.~~

+Upon commiting to master a webhook lets WordCamp central know that a change has been made.
+The site CSS will then update automatically.

 ## Frequently Asked Questions